2016 FirstGrass Concert: June 15

 (photo Benko Photographics)

-For over a decade now Yonder Mountain String Band has officially "kicked-off" Telluride Bluegrass with their Wednesday night show at the Telluride Conference Center.
-Seven years ago we decided that kick-off needed a kick-off of its own...
+For 15 years now Yonder Mountain String Band has officially "kicked-off" Telluride Bluegrass with their Wednesday night show at the Telluride Conference Center.
+Eight years ago we decided that kick-off needed a kick-off of its own...

-On Wednesday, June 17 we invite you to board the free gondola from Telluride to Mountain Village for this free outdoor show in the inspiring Sunset Plaza.
-From 5-8pm, we're excited to present full sets from string-infused quintet Fruition followed by Grammy-winner Rhiannon Giddens and her band.
+On Wednesday, June 15 we invite you to board the free gondola from Telluride to Mountain Village for this free outdoor show in the inspiring Sunset Plaza.
+From 5-8pm, we're excited to present full sets from sweet acoustic duo Mandolin Orange followed by the Int'l Bluegrass Music Association's 2014 Entertainers of the Year Balsam Range.
 What better way to begin your Telluride Bluegrass than with this cherished Festivarian tradition in Mountain Village.

 Sunset Plaza in Mountain Village